oscar-oscar/weekend-movie-sagas-v2/TaskList.md

 ### Home/Movie List page
 * movie list has been completed
 - [] user clicks movie and taken to `/details` view for movie
+    - add onClick handler to the movies in list